clash-lang/clash-cores/README.md

 - SGMII PCS receiver/transmitter
 - Various wrappers around xilinx IPs (blockram, dcfifo, floating, ila, xpm ...)

 For a full list of circuits, see the [exposed-modules](https://github.com/clash-lang/clash-cores/blob/3cc8c715cc905d36f562357ba6a1b35ea6e255c0/clash-cores.cabal#L139).
-Some of the circuits require `clash-prelude >= 1.9.0`, and will be skipped if built against an earlier version of Clash (list [here](https://github.com/clash-lang/clash-cores/blob/3cc8c715cc905d36f562357ba6a1b35ea6e255c0/clash-cores.cabal#L181)).
+Some of the circuits require a version of Clash newer than 1.8, and will be skipped if built against Clash 1.8 (list [here](https://github.com/clash-lang/clash-cores/blob/3cc8c715cc905d36f562357ba6a1b35ea6e255c0/clash-cores.cabal#L181)).

 This code was originally a sub-folder within the clash-compiler repo, but now it's being moved into its own repository.
 This move is still in progress.
 You can still find the previous clash-cores folder [here](https://github.com/clash-lang/clash-compiler/tree/master/clash-cores)  and see the status of moving it to this repo [here](https://github.com/clash-lang/clash-compiler/issues/2757)